-Certification - To achieve certification as an AWO-Certified a Responsible Carrier an RCP Auditor, all auditors will be required to attend an orientation class all required classes and periodic recertification training presented by an AWO-recognized auditor training and certification organization. covering the content and administration of the Responsible Carrier Program, the Responsible Carrier Audit and the use of the Responsible Carrier Program audit instrument.

-5. As a condition of certification, all approved RCP auditors must sign and adhere to a code of ethics that promises the following:

-RCP auditors must:

-- Issue a letter of RCP compliance certification only to AWO member companies that, in the best professional judgment of the auditor, meet the requirements of the Responsible Carrier Program; - Always act in a strictly trustworthy and unbiased manner in relation to the company being audited and to AWO; - Not disclose the findings, or any part of an audit, to any third party without the express permission of the company audited; - Always act in a manner that promotes the highest professional standards and enhances the reputation of the Responsible Carrier Program and the American Waterways Operators. - 6.
-Any violation of this code of ethics by a certified auditor will be reported to the AWO-recognized auditor training and certification organization that certified the auditor and may result in disciplinary action against the auditor up to and including the loss of AWO certification.
+- Hazard recognition, evaluation and analysis, and development and implementation of controls. - Recommendations A letter of recommendation is required from two (2) AWO member companies in a position to evaluate applicant's suitability to conduct Responsible Carrier Program audits.
+If an applicant is an employee of an AWO member company, a letter of recommendation from said AWO member company is not acceptable. - Certification To achieve certification as an RCP Auditor, auditors will be required to attend all required classes and periodic recertification training presented by an AWO-recognized auditor training and certification organization. - 5.
+As a condition of certification, all approved RCP auditors must sign and adhere to a code of ethics that promises they will: - a) Issue a letter of RCP compliance certification only to AWO member companies that, in the best professional judgment of the auditor, meet the requirements of the Responsible Carrier Program; - b) Always act in a strictly trustworthy and unbiased manner in relation to the company being audited and to AWO; - c) Not disclose the findings, or any part of an audit, to any third party without the express permission of the company audited; - d) Always act in a manner that promotes the highest professional standards and enhances the reputation of the Responsible Carrier Program and the American Waterways Operators. - 6.
+Any violation of this code of ethics by a certified auditor will be reported to the AWO-recognized auditor training and certification organization that certified the auditor and may result in disciplinary action against the auditor up to and including the loss of certification.
 The disciplinary process in regards to ethical violations by an RCP auditor shall be handled by the AWO-recognized auditor training and certification organization by which the auditor was certified. - 7.
-The AWO-recognized auditor training and certification organization that certified an RCP auditor against whom disciplinary action is taken shall notify the RCP Standards Board in writing of the action taken.

-a) If an AWO member company is found to have colluded with an RCP auditor who is disciplined for unethical behavior, the AWO-recognized auditor training and certification organization that disciplined the auditor shall notify the RCP Standards Board in writing and the member company will be subject to action under the AWO Constitution and Bylaws.
+The AWO-recognized auditor training and certification organization that certified an RCP auditor against whom disciplinary action is taken shall notify the RCP Standards Board in writing of the action taken. - a) If an AWO member company is found to have colluded with an RCP auditor who is disciplined for unethical behavior, the AWO-recognized auditor training and certification organization that disciplined the auditor shall notify the RCP Standards Board in writing and the member company will be subject to action under the AWO Constitution and Bylaws.